anushjeya/anusha-jeyaseelan/_portfolio/anusha-walmart-globaltech-portfolio.md

 toc: false

 ---
-Marketplace API Documentation Transformation: This portfolio showcases my work as a Staff Content Strategist at Walmart Global Tech, where I led the transformation of Marketplace API documentation.
+This portfolio showcases my work as a Staff Content Strategist at Walmart Global Tech, where I led the transformation of Marketplace API documentation.
 My core focus ares are API reference design, developer guides, building scalable documentation systems, integrating Git based workflows, and AI-assisted authoring to enable engineering teams and global developers to deliver and consume content efficiently and consistently.

 ## Case Study: Content Strategy, Engineering Enablement & API System Modernization